Th3S4mur41/hw2energyid/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Th3S4mur41/hw2energyid)
 ![Release](https://github.com/Th3S4mur41/hw2energyid/actions/workflows/on_push.yml/badge.svg?branch=main)

-**hw2energyid** is small tool to synchronize data from [HomeWizard](https://www.homewizard.com/) devices to your [EnergyID](https://app.energyid.eu/) dashboard.
+**homewizard-webhooks** is small tool to synchronize data from [HomeWizard](https://www.homewizard.com/) devices to your [EnergyID](https://app.energyid.eu/) dashboard.

 Since HomeWizard devices API are only available within your local network, using an [EnergyID App](https://app.energyid.eu/integrations) to synchronize the data is not possible.
-**hw2energyid** helps bridge the gap by reading the data from your local network and sending them to EnergyId using the WebHook App
+**homewizard-webhooks** helps bridge the gap by reading the data from your local network and sending them to EnergyId using the WebHook App

 ## Prerequisites